Timber frame construction may be a more sustainable alternative to environmentally destructive concrete. (Image courtesy SHoP Architects and BVN)

 When governments are faced with a recession, they reflexively look to the example set by Franklin D. Roosevelt.
 History textbooks maintain that the 32nd US president single-handedly wrenched his country from the grip of the Great Depression with his New Deal programme of public investment.
 In doing so, he created a template that future leaders would deploy when confronting their own financial crises.
 Its guiding principle is simple: spend massively on infrastructure to create jobs and boost productivity.

-What some project-focused governments may not have acknowledged is that while a global construction boom would lift employment and GDP figures today, it would do so at the expense of a habitable planet for future generations.
 Every brick, stone and steel pillar that makes up the modern world has an embodied carbon footprint of its own.
 It takes a lot of energy – and therefore polluting fossil fuels – to manufacture, transport and assemble common construction materials.
-It’s little wonder, then, that concrete, the most abundant man-made substance on the planet, is among the most environmentally destructive.
+It’s little wonder, then, that concrete, the most abundant human-made substance on the planet, is among the most environmentally destructive.

 The problem is cement, its key ingredient, which is the source of about 8% of all greenhouse gas emissions.
 That may not sound significant, but it’s worth noting that the aviation industry – a focal point for many climate activists – currently produces around 2% of all human-induced carbon dioxide (CO2) emissions.
 Keeping global temperature rise within manageable limits is going to require a radical reimagining of the built environment.
 The simplest thing governments can do is work to minimise unnecessary, unsustainable construction in the first place and prioritise projects that have genuine social impact.